 • once the project is complete, assists in asset management

-How to apply reality capture to a project
+How to apply it to a project

 To apply reality capture there are several steps to follow: